-Stock Take uses your Shopify locations to make sure inventory changes go exactly where they should.
-Every time you start a scan session, you pick the location you’re working in.
-All changes from that session — whether receiving, counting, or transferring — apply only to that location.
+Stock Control uses your Shopify locations so inventory changes go exactly where they should.
+When you start a scan session, you pick a location and every change from that session applies only to that location.
+The Inventory page also lets you edit on-hand per location directly from a variant’s drawer, without starting a full session.

 What Counts as a Location

 Your locations come directly from Shopify.
 They could be retail stores, warehouses, fulfilment centres, or any other place you store stock.
-If it’s active in Shopify, it appears in Stock Take.
+If it’s active in Shopify, it appears in Stock Control.

 Choosing a Location